Construction of multi solitary waves with symmetry for the damped nonlinear Klein-Gordon equation: Introduction

 \item The energy of a solution decreases with time, and more precisely,

 \end{itemize} \end{proposition}

-In this paper, we are interested in constructing multi solitary waves solution, and in giving detailed description of these solutions.
+In this paper, we are interested in constructing multi-solitary wave solutions, and in giving detailed description of these solutions.
 These are related to the ground state $Q$, which is the unique positive and radial $H^1(\m R^d)$ solution of

 (See~\cite{BL,K}.)
-The ground state generates the stationary solution of~\eqref{NLKG},
+The ground state generates the stationary solution of~\eqref{DLKG},

-The function $-\vec Q$ as well as any translate $\vec Q(\cdot-z_0)$ are also solutions of~\eqref{NLKG}, which we call solitons.
+The function $-\vec Q$ as well as any translate $\vec Q(\cdot-z_0)$ are also solutions of~\eqref{DLKG}, which we call solitons.

-A multi solitary wave is a solution (or multi-soliton) to \eqref{NLKG} defined for positive times, and behaving as a sum of decoupled ground states as $t \to +\infty$ (that is the relative distance of the centers of the solitons tends to $+\infty$).
-The question of the existence of multi-solitary waves for~\eqref{NLKG} was first addressed by Feireisl in~\cite[Theorem 1.1]{F98}: under suitable conditions on $d$ and $p$, for an even number of solitary waves on a regular (planar) polygon, with alternating signum of nearest neighbours.
+A multi-solitary wave is a solution to \eqref{DLKG} defined for large positive times, and behaving as a sum of decoupled ground states as $t \to +\infty$ (that is the relative distance of the centers of the solitons tends to $+\infty$).
+The question of the existence of multi-solitary waves for~\eqref{DLKG} was first addressed by Feireisl in~\cite[Theorem 1.1]{F98}: under suitable conditions on $d$ and $p$, for an even number of solitary waves on a regular (planar) polygon, with alternating signum of nearest neighbours.
 His construction is based on variational and symmetry arguments to treat the instability direction of the solitary waves.

 Our objective is to present additional examples of multi-solitary waves and describe precisely the asymptotics, in the context of configurations with symmetry.
-We also prove that multi-solitons necessarily have solitons of opposite signs: this generalize a statement of \cite{CMYZ} for 2-solitons to the case of any number of solitons.
+We also prove that multi-solitons necessarily have solitons of opposite signs: this generalizes a statement of \cite{CMYZ} for 2-solitons to the case of any numbers of solitons.